Crown and anchor: History

 The game originated in the 18th century.

 It is still popular in the Channel Islands and Bermuda, but is strictly controlled and may be played legally only on certain occasions, such as the Channel Islands' agricultural shows or annual Liberation Day celebrations or Bermuda's annual Cup Match cricket game.

-Three special dice are used in Crown and Anchor.
-The dice are equal in size and shape to standard dice, but instead of one through six pips, they are marked with six symbols: crown, anchor, diamond, spade, club and heart.
-(The last four are the same symbols used on playing cards.)

 Rules of play

 The game is played between a player and a banker.
 A canvas or felt mat marked with the six symbols is used for play.

 The player places bets on one or more symbols and then throws the three dice.
 If there is a bet on any symbol which comes up on one or more of the dice, the banker returns the player's stake on that symbol, and additionally pays out the value of that stake for each die showing that symbol: even money if one, 2:1 if two, and 3:1 if three.
 If the symbol does not come up, the player's bet is lost.

 The 'expected return' (ie average profit/loss) of a £1 wager on a particular symbol is calculated as follows: (Note: C(3,1), C(3,2) are the respective binomial coefficients for just one die showing the symbol, or any combination of two.
 They are sometimes written as }.)